Moneyball for Fitness Pros, Health Coaches and Club Owners

-If I were your fitness business marketing consultant… the very first thing I would ask of you is this.
+If I were your fitness business marketing consultant… the very first thing I would ask you to do is this:

 Go rent, download or stream and watch “Moneyball.”

-Moneyball is how I would ask you to start thinking about your business — regardless of whether it’s personal training or a club environment.
+Moneyball is how I would ask you to start thinking about your business — regardless of whether it’s personal training, health coaching, a studio or a club environment.

 How to Win

 There’s a part in the movie where Pete explains to Billy that for decades, baseball has been looking at all the wrong indicators.

 And, that traditional baseball looked at “Player Talent” as a way to win championships.
 He went on to explain that you don’t win games with “players.”